-The time required depends upon many factors including climate, location, size, species, etc. It could take anywhere between two months to several years depending on all these variables.
+The time required for a bonsai tree to grow depends upon many factors including climate, location, size, species, etc. It could take anywhere between two months to several years depending on all these variables.
 If you want to grow a bonsai tree from seed, it can take up to 5 years to become a mature tree.

 Can you make any tree a bonsai?

 Yes!
 There are hundreds of different types of plants which can be made into bonsais.
 Any perennial tree that produces branches and can be kept small while cultivating can be made into a bonsai.